bremialrizky/Bikes-Sales-Dataset/README.md

 In this project, I performed several key data analysis steps:

-  **Data Cleaning & Transformation**: Using Pandas to cleaning the data drop null value, add new column like day name, then using SQL to
+  **Data Cleaning & Transformation**: Using Pandas for cleaning the data drop null value, add new column like day name, then using SQL for analysis and calculated key metrics.

    **Key Performance Indicators (KPIs)**: Calculating important metrics such as total revenue, average operational value, total sold, gross merchant value, and average order value.